chipsalliance/firrtl-spec/spec.md

 For this to be the same bundle type -- input on one and output on another -- the `Probe` references for each end should be output-oriented and accordingly are input-oriented at the other end.
-It would be inconvenient to generate this design so that each has output references only.
+It would be inconvenient to generate this design so that each has output probe references only.

 The `Connect` module instantiates a `Producer` and `Consumer` module, connects them using a bundle with references in both orientations, and forwards those